pollfish/docs/mediation.md

 Pollfish Survey Mediation Platform exposes apps and websites to the whole market research monetization marketplace providing the maximum possible fill rates with the highest eCPMs for publishers looking to make money from their apps with surveys.

 With Pollfish mediation, publishers can set up and manage multiple survey providers within a single platform.
-Integration of Pollfish mediation is straightforward and should take a few minutes to set up and go live while with every single individual survey provider it could take weeks to integrate.
+Integration of Pollfish mediation is straightforward and should take a few minutes to set up and go live, while with every single individual survey provider it could take weeks to integrate  seperately.
 There is a constant pipeline of adding more and more network partners to the mediation stack.
+Publishers will have to just enable or enable them through their dashboard without the need for changes in code.

 Pollfish internal mediation algorithm optimizes to distribute the best converting and the most high paid surveys to users.